Giovanni Bellini: High Renaissance

-In 1505 she endeavoured through Cardinal Bembo to obtain from him another painting, this time of a secular or mythological character.
+In 1505, she endeavoured through Cardinal Bembo to obtain from him another painting, this time of a secular or mythological character.
 What the subject of this piece was, or whether it was delivered, we do not know.

 Albrecht Dürer, visiting Venice for a second time in 1506, describes Giovanni Bellini as still the best painter in the city, and as full of all courtesy and generosity toward foreign brethren of the brush.

-In 1507 Bellini's brother Gentile died, and Giovanni completed the painting of the Preaching of St. Mark which his brother had left unfinished; a task on the fulfillment of which the bequest by the elder brother to the younger of Jacopo's sketch-book had been made conditional.
+In 1507, Bellini's brother Gentile died, and Giovanni completed the painting of the Preaching of St. Mark which his brother had left unfinished; a task on the fulfilment of which the bequest by the elder brother to the younger of Jacopo's sketch-book had been made conditional.

 In 1513 Giovanni's position as sole master (since the death of Gentile and of Alvise Vivarini) in charge of the paintings in the Hall of the Great Council was threatened by one of his former pupils.
 Young Titian desired a share of the same undertaking, to be paid for on the same terms.
 Titian's application was granted, then after a year rescinded, and then after another year or two granted again; and the aged master must no doubt have undergone some annoyance from his sometime pupil's proceedings.
-In 1514 Giovanni undertook to paint The Feast of the Gods for the duke Alfonso I of Ferrara, but died in 1516.
+In 1514, Giovanni undertook to paint The Feast of the Gods for the duke Alfonso I of Ferrara.

-Bellini died on 29 November 1516.
-The date is given by Marin Sanudo on his diary.
+Bellini died on 29 November 1516 (a date is given by Marin Sanudo on his diary).
 He was interred in the Basilica di San Giovanni e Paolo, a traditional burial place of the doges.

 Assessment

-Both in the artistic and in the worldly sense, the career of Bellini was, on the whole, very prosperous.
+In both the artistic and worldly sense, the career of Bellini was, on the whole, very prosperous.
 His long career began with Quattrocento styles, but matured into the progressive post-Giorgione Renaissance styles.
-He lived to see his own school far outshine that of his rivals, the Vivarini of Murano; he embodied, with growing and maturing power, all the devotional gravity and much also of the worldly splendour of the Venice of his time; and he saw his influence propagated by a host of pupils, two of whom at least, Giorgione and Titian, equaled or even surpassed their master.
+He lived to see his own school far outshine that of his rivals, the Vivarini of Murano; he embodied, with growing and maturing power, all the devotional gravity and much also of the worldly splendour of the Venice of his time; and he saw his influence propagated by a host of pupils, two of whom at least, Giorgione and Titian, equalled or even surpassed their master.
 Bellini outlived Giorgione by five years; Titian, as we have seen, challenged him, claiming an equal place beside his teacher.
 Other pupils of the Bellini studio included Girolamo Galizzi da Santacroce, Vittore Belliniano, Rocco Marconi, Andrea Previtali and possibly Bernardino Licinio.